Best hiking trails near Roanoke, VA.

-In this guide, we’ll explore the 10 best hiking trails near Roanoke, each offering its own unique charm and appeal.
+In this guide, we’ll explore the 10 best hiking trails near Roanoke, VA.
 These trails highlight the area’s diverse landscapes, from cascading waterfalls to scenic overlooks of the Blue Ridge Mountains.
-Get ready to discover why Roanoke is a top destination for outdoor adventurers!

 10 Best Hiking Trails Near Roanoke, VA

 I’ve put together a list of the 10 best hiking trails near Roanoke, Virginia, starting with those closest to the city and working outward.
-Having hiked six of these trails myself, I can honestly say each one offers something special that makes it stand out.
-It’s tough to pick a favorite!
-But before we dive into the top 10, here’s a quick look at some of my personal favorite hikes:

-• Best Overall: McAfee Knob
+• Best Overall – McAfee Knob

-• Most Fun Hike: Dragon’s Tooth
+• Most Fun Hike – Dragon’s Tooth

-• Best Fall Hikes: Tinker Cliffs and Harkening Hill/Johnson Farm
+• Best Fall Hikes – Tinker Cliffs and Harkening Hill/Johnson Farm

 Ok, let’s get into the 10 best hiking trails near Roanoke, Virginia!!